-Good Luck Charms – Pulcinella, a roguish figure in white costume with red accents and black face mask, is a character from old theatre and puppet shows and can be found in almost every store.
-Pulcinella is often depicted eating pizza, playing a lute, slurping spaghetti or simply cavorting while caught in mid-step.
-An unruly prankster, Pulcinella is the unofficial mascot of Naples and a true portafortuna (good-luck bringer), especially when holding a red horn (corno), designed to ward off the Evil Eye and bring good luck.
-A mass produced Pulcinella may range from 2-8€, while a unique hand-made set will cost (4-16€).
+Good Luck Charms – Pulcinella, a roguish figure in a white costume with red accents and black face mask, is a character from the old theater and puppet shows and can be found in almost every store.
+Pulcinella is often depicted eating pizza, playing lute, slurping spaghetti or simply cavorting while caught in mid-step.
+An unruly prankster, Pulcinella is the unofficial mascot of Naples and a true Porto Fortuna (good-luck bringer), especially when holding a red horn (corno), designed to ward off the Evil Eye and bring good luck.
+Mass produced Pulcinella may range from 2-8€, while a unique hand-made set will cost (4-16€).
 Red horns come in all shapes and will cost from (1-5€).

 Paintings – While most stores sell crafts, a few galleries feature glass-windowed displays of local artists and local scenes.
-You will find photographic prints, oil paintings, and water colours in every size and subject.
-And photos of deceased American celebrities hold an oddly prominent position (Marilyn Monroe is a particular favourite).
-Depending on taste, a piece of local artwork will price-out at 2-200€.
+You will find photographic prints, oil paintings, and water colors in every size and subject.
+And photos of deceased American celebrities hold an oddly prominent position (Marilyn Monroe is a particular favorite).
+Depending on taste, a piece of local artwork will price out at 2-200€.

 Music Boxes – Wood, ceramic, paper, and terracotta music boxes with wooden inlay and painted scenes fill the windows of two outwardly unremarkable stores on Via San Biagia.
 I arrived in one of the stores as a pair of children had just finished winding every box within reach.
 I recommend listening to each individually, as the sound quality of some of the smaller boxes was surprisingly good.
 And if you don’t like the tune, the owners are often willing to replace the song in a shell of your choice.
 A standard box costs 10-30€.

-Journals – Hand-made journals in coloured paper or leather bindings, embossed or accented with painted scenes, fill the shelves of a small shop on Via Tribunali.
+Journals – Handmade journals in colored paper or leather bindings, embossed or accented with painted scenes, fill the shelves of a small shop on Via Tribunali.
 Journals start at 2€.

-Your own personal photos – Free.
+Your personal photos – Free and on of the best souvenirs from Naples, Italy.
 Honestly, don’t forget your camera.
-Walking these streets and taking photos will properly record some of the most beautiful moments spent in Naples.
+Walking these streets and taking photos will accurately record some of the most beautiful moments spent in Naples.